 Health and Wellness are gaining widespread popularity throughout the world with increasing leaps in technology being made in the diagnosis and treatment of new and existing diseases and health conditions.
-In this market scenario, launching a Healthcare & Wellness app development is a good idea considering the number of potential users across the globe.
-There are a few things that are good to know before you start developing your own healthcare app:
+In this market scenario, launching a healthcare mobile app and a telehealth mobile app is a good idea considering the number of potential users across the globe.
+There are a few things that are good to know before you start healthcare application development:

 Since a healthcare app will be accessed by people who are medically disadvantaged, the UI should be much easier to access than other apps.